 Discover the best CRMs for contractors that can streamline your project management tasks in the building industry.

 That said, Close CRM is a great choice for most startups.
 It's cloud-based, easy to use, and has a truckload of features that help sellers close more deals than ever before.
 That's why thousands of fast-growing brands like NatureBox, FareHarbor, and Toggl use the platform.

 Pros of Close CRM:

 - Hate steep learning curves?
 You'll love Close.
 It's intuitive to use, so you can quickly find the information you need.

-- Create custom fields and activities and really make our CRM platform your own.
+- Create custom fields and activities and make our CRM platform your own.
 When you choose Close, you're choosing to personalize your sales process.
 Win!

 - Use the features you need to connect with your ideal buyers, including a one-click Power Dialer (proven to help reps make 300+ calls a day), a powerful sales email suite (complete with automation), and simple SMS capabilities.

 - Analyze custom, in-depth reports regarding pipeline and sales funnel health, specific KPIs, and individual rep performance.
 Then use the data to propel your startup forward.